Prosecutors: Man threatened Missouri, Tennessee congressmen | Taiwan News | 2021/03/04

 Cohen was threatened in a phone call to his Washington, D.C., office, according to the indictment, which does not say how the threat to Cleaver was transmitted.

+Cleaver told The Kansas City Star that he doesn't know Hubert and he was unaware of the threat until Cohen told him about it last week.

+“I didn’t even know that this guy had made a threat.
+It was completely news to me when Steve Cohen told me,” Cleaver said.

-Cleaver was threatened the day after the Capitol riot in Washington, D.C., but he was not involved in that event, said Don Ledford, a spokesman for the U.S. attorney's office.
+Cleaver was threatened the day after the Capitol riot in Washington, D.C., but Hubert was not involved in that event, said Don Ledford, a spokesman for the U.S. attorney's office.

 Cleaver represents Missouri's 5th District, which includes Kansas City.
 Cohen represents Tennessee's 9th District, which includes most of Memphis.